robin-gdwl/Grasshopper-draw-with-mouse-input/README.md

 ## Wishlist

 - [ ] Make draw speed realtime
+- [ ] Fix first-point-bug (first and second point are not connected)
 - [ ] Increase the amount of points added per movement
 - [ ] Test with touchscreen monitor
 - [ ] Implement better curve interpolation